screeners and materials available upon request

 In Development: Screenplay, pitch deck, proof of concept funded and in pre-production,

-workshopped with Sundance Collab and awarded the ISF Film Grant
+workshopped with Sundance Collab and awarded the ISF Film Grant, Orchard Lab 2022

-Commissioned and Co-Created by Myree Tillotson to translate performance and video art exploring archival repair from Puerto Rican Diaspoa experiences responding to the earthquake of 2020.
+Commissioned and Co-Created with Myree Tillotson to translate performance and video art exploring archival repair from Puerto Rican Diaspoa experiences responding to the earthquake of 2020.

-Sound Design and Video Installation workshopped and featured in Studio Museum Harlem: Memories of a Future Program (2020)
+Installation (2020) Workshopped in Studio Museum Harlem: Memories of a Future Program Sound Scoring Program (2021)

-Commissioned and Co-Created by Brynne Filer to create concentrated portraits of a Black Woman's presence through the softness of arc-less vignettes.
+Commissioned and Co-Created with Brynne Filer to create concentrated portraits of a Black Woman's presence through the softness of arc-less vignettes.